jakubdziecielski/ImageLabeler/README.md

-# Image Classifier
+# Image Labeler

 ## Introduction
 The project contains:

-* Python application for classifying pictures and saving results to csv file.
+* Python application for classifying pictures and saving picture labels to csv file.
 * Notebook to train the classification model (ResNet34 transfer learning).
 * Trained model exported to .pkl

 ## Setting up the environment
-To run the application a proper Python environment is required.
+To run the application a proper Python environment is needed.
 To set up the environment a prior installation of [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) is required.
 Environment is set up by running the following command from application directory